Hispanic and Latino (ethnic categories): Latino, Hispanic or national identity

 The naming dispute is a phenomenon that has its roots mainly in California and other neighboring states.
 Before the adoption of the ethnonym "Hispanic or Latino" by the U.S. government, the term Hispanic was commonly used for statistical purposes.
 However, many people did not feel satisfied with the term and started campaigns promoting the use of Latino as a new ethnonym.
-The Office of Management and Budget has stated that the new term should be, indeed, "Hispanic or Latino" because the usage of the terms differs—"Hispanics is commonly used in the eastern portion of the United States, whereas Latino is commonly used in the western portion".
+The Office of Management and Budget has stated that the new term should be, indeed, "Hispanic or Latino" because the usage of the terms differs—"Hispanic is commonly used in the eastern portion of the United States, whereas Latino is commonly used in the western portion".

 Despite this, debates regarding the proper name of the perceived homogeneous population of U.S. citizens with Latin American or Spanish background still abound, and are even more acute.
 To find out how much people agree or disagree with either term, many polls have been conducted.
 According to a December 2000 poll by Hispanic Trends, 65% of the registered voters preferred the word Hispanic, while 30% chose to identify themselves as Latino.
 Daniel David Arreola, in his book Hispanic spaces, Latino places: community and cultural diversity in contemporary America, points out that many Latin Americans feel more comfortable identifying themselves with their country of origin:

 A Pew Hispanic Center survey conducted November 9 – December 7, 2011, and published April 4, 2012, reported: